Updated: 18 April 2023

 You can either download the app beforehand or simply just turn up at a docking station and use your contactless bank card to release a bike and set off.

 You can find more information by clicking here.

-Single journeys cost £5 and returns £10.
-You can buy tickets online or at the actual terminals at both Greenwich Peninsula or Royal Docks.
+Single journeys cost £6.
+You can purchase tickets online or at the actual terminals at both Greenwich Peninsula or Royal Docks.